You are not on your own

 My Rights, My Say

-The Scottish Government has provided a free support service to help children aged between 12 and 15 years with their rights under the Education (Additional Support for Learning) (Scotland) Act 2004.
+Under the Education (Additional Support for Learning) (Scotland) Act 2004, the Scottish Government has provided a free support service to help children with additional support needs aged between 12 and 15 years understand their rights and have their voices heard.
 My Rights, My Say is the name of the Children’s Service.

 - advice and information about a child’s rights